SECodeSailor/AdaGSFormer/README.md

 </div>

 > **Abstract:** Gaussian-based representations offer an efficient alternative to dense volumetric features for 3D semantic occupancy prediction.
 Existing methods adapt the Gaussian population mainly through progressive densification or allocation under a predefined final budget, limiting their ability to increase capacity in structurally complex regions while removing redundancy elsewhere.
-We propose \textbf{AdaGSFormer}, a complexity-adaptive Gaussian evolution framework that adjusts the population size according to local scene structure without prescribing its final cardinality.
+We propose **AdaGSFormer**, a complexity-adaptive Gaussian evolution framework that adjusts the population size according to local scene structure without prescribing its final cardinality.
 AdaGSFormer predicts Gaussian-wise complexity scores using supervision derived from local semantic heterogeneity and uses scene-relative thresholds to guide population restructuring.
 It splits Gaussians in complex regions and removes redundant primitives through contribution-aware pruning and moment-preserving merging.
 To decode the resulting variable-size population, we formulate Gaussian contributions and Gaussian-to-voxel splatting in additive optical-density space.
 On NuScenes, AdaGSFormer achieves state-of-the-art semantic occupancy performance, while providing approximately $2.5\times$ faster inference and 57.8\% lower GPU memory than GaussianFormer-2.
 These results demonstrate the effectiveness of complexity-adaptive Gaussian evolution for accurate and efficient 3D semantic occupancy prediction.

 ---